archisvaze/simon-says/README.md

 - For each tap the user does reduce the count and store the guess in a string, and when tap count reaches 0 check if the user has got the correct sequence or not
 - If the user gets correct sequence then update the score and go to next level, else show the final score and start over.

-Feel free to spice it up by adding your own touch, you can add sounds, animation, or use funky colors.